Why Workplace Needs Assessments are Better than Occupational Health Assessments for Neurodivergent Employees

 Tailored Approach to Neurodiversity

 1. Specialised Understanding Workplace needs assessments are conducted by assessors with specialised knowledge and in our case lived experience of neurodiversity.
 This contrasts with occupational health assessments, which often have a broader focus on physical and general mental health.
-Assessors with expertise in neurodiversity can provide insights and recommendations that are specifically tailored to the unique challenges and strengths of individuals with dyslexia or ADHD.
+Assessors with expertise in neurodiversity can provide insights and recommendations that are specifically tailored to the unique challenges and strengths of neurodivergent individuals.

 1. Work-Specific Recommendations Workplace needs assessments provide practical, actionable recommendations that directly impact an employee’s ability to perform their job.
-For example, they might suggest specific software, task management strategies, or modifications to the work environment that can make a significant difference.
-Occupational health assessments may recommend general health interventions but often lack the specificity needed for effective workplace adjustments.
+For example, they might suggest specific software, task management strategies or modifications to the work environment that can make a significant difference.
+Occupational health reports will often recommend workplace needs assessments in order to achieve the specificity needed for effective workplace adjustments.

 2. Immediate Implementation The recommendations from workplace needs assessments can often be implemented quickly and with relative ease.
-They focus on adjustments that can be made within the workplace, providing immediate benefits.
-Occupational health recommendations might involve longer-term health management plans that require coordination with external healthcare providers, potentially delaying the implementation of necessary supports.
+They focus on adjustments that can be made within the workplace and that provide immediate benefits.

 Enhanced Empathy and Understanding

 1. Empathy and Relatability Assessors with lived experience of neurodiversity bring a level of empathy and understanding that is hard to match in a traditional occupational health setting.
 They can relate to the experiences of neurodivergent employees on a personal level, creating a more supportive and effective assessment process.
-This can help employees feel more understood and valued.
+Employees tell us this makes them feel heard, understood and valued.

 1. Alignment with Legal Standards Workplace needs assessors with a background in HR and employment law ensure that recommendations comply with legal requirements and are understanding to the needs of disciplinary, performance or absence management processes.
 This dual expertise helps protect the employer from potential legal risks and ensures that employees’ rights are fully respected.
-Occupational health assessments, while comprehensive in health-related matters, may not always provide the same level of expertise in employment law.
+Occupational health assessments, while comprehensive in health-related matters, may not always provide the same level of expertise in employment law and creating inclusive workplaces.

 2. HR Integration These assessors can seamlessly integrate their recommendations with the company’s HR policies and procedures.
 They understand the intricacies of workplace dynamics and can provide solutions that are both legally compliant and practically viable within the organisational framework.
+Where current organisational culture is putting up barriers for neurodivergent employees we can work with an organisation to create inclusive workplaces through providing training and consultancy support.
 Occupational health assessments, focused primarily on health, might not fully account for these HR complexities.

 Proactive and Preventative Focus